 One of the noteworthy aspects of the injection moulding process is its ability to create complex geometries with incredible precision.
 This precision, coupled with short cycle times, means manufacturers can produce high volumes of parts in a fraction of the time of other methods.
 For instance, a single mould can yield thousands of identical pieces before it needs replacement.

 Additionally, the versatility of injection moulding allows for the incorporation of various materials, including thermoplastics and thermosetting plastics.
-This adaptability means manufacturers can customize their products to meet specific performance and aesthetic requirements, ultimately leading to greater customer satisfaction.
+This adaptability means manufacturers can customise their products to meet specific performance and aesthetic requirements, ultimately leading to greater customer satisfaction.

 Sustainability Challenges in Traditional Injection Moulding